Corpay (CPAY)

 This is because for financials businesses, interest income and expense should be factored into the definition of profit but taxes - which are largely out of a company's control - should not.

-Corpay’s pre-tax profit margin came in at 36% this quarter.
-This result was 1.2 percentage points better than the same quarter last year.
+In Q4, Corpay’s pre-tax profit margin was 32%.
+This result was 5.4 percentage points worse than the same quarter last year.

 8. Earnings Per Share